 - It cannot resolve the target which are placed in the deep sea

 - It cannot resolve targets which are placed behind some conducting sheets

 - Radar cannot resolve in details like human eye mainly at short distance

 Application of Radar:

-- Radar altimeters used to calculate the height of the planes above the ground
+- Radars altimeters used to calculate the height of the planes above the ground

 - Radar blind landers for helping aircrafts to land under a poor visibility

 - Police radars for measuring the speed of moving vehicles